rykener/transsangha/_pages/index.md

 Great!
 We welcome all trans people.
 Here's what you should know:

-* If you're not confident with long periods of silent meditation, take a look at our calendar to make sure you visit us on 🟡 Sangha Night---our more community oriented program.
+* If you're new to meditation, come visit us on 🟡 Sangha Night!
+This includes a guided meditation and community discussion, and may be a preferable program for beginners.
+See the [calendar](/schedule) for more info.
 * [Calendar, meeting times, and location](/schedule)
 * [Join the Signal group](/contact).
 This is a read-only group chat on Signal where we drop updates and reminders about the group.
 It's our alternative to an email list.
 * [Covid and accessibility info](/accessibility)